 - Phrases (XP) have a unique head (X).
 Features from X project to XP. - Complement (YP) is sister to the head (X). - Specifier (ZP) is sister to X' and daughter of XP. - Phrases (WP) can be adjoined to phrases (XP).

-• Phrases (WP) can be adjoined to X'.

-• There is always an X'.

-• Branching need not be binary.
+A hypothesis/policy decision - Phrases (WP) can be adjoined to X'.
+A hypothesis/policy decision - There is always an X'.
+A hypothesis/policy decision - Branching need not be binary.
+A hypothesis/policy decision